JamesWoolfenden/packer-by-example/README.md

 ### Common issue: SSH is blocked

-Some Environments lock down in bound and Outbound SSH connects by controlling port 22.
+Some Environments lock down inbound and outbound SSH connections by blocking port 22.

 ## Help